The Equality Act 2010 requires us to publish information that demonstrates that we have

 and make positive decisions

-• All students are equal regardless of their religious beliefs, sexual orientation, race,
+At Wilson Stuart we believe that: - All students are equal regardless of their religious beliefs, sexual orientation, race,

 gender, and gender identity and disability.
 It is important to note though that not all